Manchester, Monterey County, California: San Martin Rock

 Another flurry of activity occurred in the early 1900s when placer gold was discovered in gravel and alluvial deposits along various forks of Willow Creek.
 The entire Willow Creek watershed was prospected, and a large number of pits, shafts, tunnels, open cuts, and adits were explored by miners.
 The mines were not very productive, and most mining activity ceased by about 1895.
 Between 1900 and 1909, another 322 claims were filed there.
 Intermittent small-scale prospecting and development work have continued in the district until the present time.
-There was a recorded production of several hundred dollars worth of gold in 1953 and again in 1963.
-It is believed that 2000 or more claims have been located in the district.
+There was a recorded production of several hundred dollars' worth of gold in 1953 and again in 1963.
+Over 2000 mining claims were located in the district.
+As of 2023, there were eight active claims..

 Geology

 Dark sandstone is most abundant and is also the chief host rock of the gold-bearing deposits.
 Also present are chert, shale, serpentine, and volcanic rocks.
 Most of the gold has been recovered from small lenticular ore shoots in oxidized zones near the surface.
 The sulfides, which consist of fine-grained pyrite and small amounts of chalcopyrite and arsenopyrite generally, are low in gold content.
 Most of the placer gold has come from Willow Creek, and much of it was concentrated as coarse ragged fragments.
 Very small amounts have been found in Alder, Plaskett, and Salmon creeks.